honeyscar/honeyscar/README.md

 ---

 <p align="center"> Please keep past "allegations" off of Ponytown; These accusations are utter lies, spread by exes who have been harrassing me endlessly.
-<p align="center"> Spreading fake information around about my actions as a child after 5+ years is immature and absurd.
+<p align="center"> Spreading false information around about my actions as a child after 5+ years is immature and absurd.
 Leave me alone.

 ---